andreapiras00/.github.io/_pages/about.md

 ## About me!

 ![Illustration of a network](/images/network.png){: .align-right width="400px"}
-👨🏻‍💻 I'm a first year PhD student at University of Illinois Chicago.
+👨🏻‍💻 I'm a first year PhD student in Computer Science at University of Illinois Chicago.
 - My advisor is Professor [Elena Zheleva](https://www.cs.uic.edu/~elena/)

 🔬 My research interests are causal inference and graph-based learning